Radon in Berks County, Pennsylvania

 Verify DEP certification status before hiring — search the PA DEP certified contractor directory.

 PA Radon Hub is an independent informational resource.
 We do not perform radon testing or mitigation.
-We connect homeowners with DEP-certified professionals — verify any contractor's certification at dep.pa.gov/radon before hiring.
+We connect Pennsylvania property owners with independent, DEP-certified professionals — verify any contractor's certification at dep.pa.gov/radon before hiring.

 Frequently Asked Questions